-Seven articles discuss the efficacy of Yoga in reducing the intensity of labor pain, and another 7 discuss the effectiveness of birthing balls in reducing the intensity of labor pain.
-A total of 12 articles used the quantitative method, and 2 articles used RCT.
-The articles used in this systematic review come from some countries, namely the United States, China, Taiwan, India, and Indonesia.
-In measuring the level of pain it is known that 10 articles are using VAS, 3 articles using Numeric Rating Scale, as well as 1 article using Biophysical Profile (BPP) with a Nonstress test (NST).
+Seven articles discuss the efficacy of yoga in reducing the intensity of labor pain, and another 7 discuss the effectiveness of birthing balls in reducing labor pain.
+Twelve articles used the quantitative method, and two used RCT.
+The articles used in this systematic review come from some countries: the United States, China, Taiwan, India, and Indonesia.
+In measuring the pain level, ten articles use the VAS, three use the Numeric Rating Scale, and one article uses the Biophysical Profile (BPP) with a non-stress test (NST).

-The effectiveness of Yoga in reducing labor pain
+The effectiveness of yoga in reducing labor pain

-Table 1 presents the analysis of the 7 articles that used prenatal Yoga interventions to reduce pain intensity, it concluded that prenatal Yoga effectively reduces labor pain.
-As proven by research [12], after using prenatal Yoga, there was a reduction in the level of pain.
-It should be noted that Yoga makes vaginal births more enjoyable, reduces premature births and heavy labor of newborns, and shortens labor time.
-In line with research [21], 2 prenatal Yoga intervention group participants were compared to the control group.
-Reduce labor pain intensity by using prenatal Yoga principles, which emphasize proper breathing techniques, composure, and meditation on the mother's body and mind so that the mother can deal with pain better [20].
+Table 1 analyzes the seven articles that used prenatal yoga interventions to reduce pain intensity; it concludes that prenatal yoga effectively reduces labor pain.
+According to research [12], there was a decrease in the intensity of pain after practicing prenatal yoga.
+It should be noted that yoga makes vaginal births more enjoyable, reduces premature births and heavy labor for newborns, and shortens labor time.
+In line with research [21], two prenatal yoga intervention groups were compared to the control group.
+Reduce labor pain intensity by using prenatal yoga principles, which emphasize proper breathing techniques, composure, and meditation on the mother's body and mind so that the mother can deal with pain better [20].

-Study analysis showed the variances in back pain levels pre and post-prenatal Yoga showed a significant reduction of 2 points on the pain scale.
+Study analysis showed the variances in back pain levels pre- and post-prenatal yoga significantly reduced 2 points on the pain scale.
 Yoga is a tangible effort to achieve balance and unity between the physical body, mind, and spirit.
 Yoga is useful for forming tight body postures, building flexible and strong muscles, and cleansing the CNS system in the posterior bone.
 Maternal discomforts may diminish during the final trimester of pregnancy, reducing complaints among women in their third trimesters, including back pain [22].
 The etiology of low back pain in pregnancy has not been fully elucidated.
-Still, it is often ascribed to mechanical, hormonal, or bodily changes in pregnancy, reduction of the plantar arch, knee hyperextension, and hip anteversion.
-Compression of the great vessels by pregnancy reduces blood flow to the spine and can cause lower back pain, especially in late pregnancy [26].
+Still, it is often ascribed to mechanical, hormonal, or bodily changes in pregnancy, such as reduction of the plantar arch, knee hyperextension, and hip anteversion.
+Compression of the great vessels during pregnancy reduces blood flow to the spine and can cause lower back pain, especially in late pregnancy [26].

-Participating in pregnancy exercise as often as possible can maintain a healthy body and reduce back pain in pregnant women because pregnancy exercise has muscle-oriented movements for fitness and during labor [23].
-Gentle, inclusive function movements by regulating breathing in a way that minimizes or reduces back pain experienced by pregnant women during pregnancy.
-Besides that, prenatal Yoga also forms a straight body position and forms supple and powerful muscles, cleanses the central nervous system of the spine [12].
+Participating in pregnancy exercise as often as possible can maintain a healthy body and reduce back pain in pregnant women because pregnancy exercise has muscle-oriented movements for fitness and function during labor [23].
+Gentle, inclusive movements are possible by controlling breathing in a way that minimizes or lessens the back pain that pregnant women experience during pregnancy.
+Besides that, prenatal yoga also forms a straight body position, forms supple and powerful muscles, and cleanses the central nervous system of the spine [12].
 In addition, Iyengar Yoga for primigravida mothers reduces birth pain and anxiety.
-Thus, the Iyengar Yoga technique can be a high-quality method to promote successful and safe delivery.
-In addition, the analgesic abilities to practice Yoga can be a viable option in many therapeutic conditions [19].
+This technique can be a high-quality method to promote successful and safe delivery.
+In addition, the analgesic abilities to practice yoga can be a viable option in many therapeutic conditions [19].

-Research [27] explained that pregnant women feel after doing prenatal Yoga that the body goes through a stretching process; the muscles relax so that good blood circulation occurs for the body and naturally produces endorphins to help relieve pain and relieve pain.
-Create a happy feeling.
-The average value of the research [15] indicates that The treatment group experienced a decrease in pain intensity compared to the control group.
-It signifies that the Yoga treatments demonstrated greater efficacy in alleviating back pain than those that did not receive the Yoga treatment.
-It shows that combining Yoga pregnancy therapy with aromatherapy massage improved beta-endorphin levels in the treatment group compared to the control group.
+Research explained that pregnant women feel that after doing prenatal yoga, the body goes through a stretching process; the muscles relax so that good blood circulation occurs for the body, and endorphins are naturally produced to help relieve pain and create a happy feeling [27].
+The average value of the research [15] indicates that the treatment group experienced a decrease in pain intensity compared to the control group.
+It signifies that the yoga treatments demonstrated greater efficacy in alleviating back pain than in those that did not receive the yoga treatment.
+It shows that combining yoga pregnancy therapy with aromatherapy massage improves beta-endorphin levels in the treatment group compared to the control group.